 How should I store my sleeping bag?

-One of the best things about sleeping bags is how tightly they can squish down in a compression sack to fit in a tiny space in your bag.
-However, it’s really important that they don’t stay this compressed for long periods of time, because this can damage the down and make it more difficult for it to loft properly and keep you warm.
+One of the best things about sleeping bags is how tightly they can pack down in a compression sack to fit in a tiny space in your bag.
+However, it’s really important that they don’t stay this compressed for long periods of time, as this can damage the down and make it more difficult for it to loft properly and keep you warm.
 When you’ve returned from your adventure, make sure to store your sleeping bag in a dry, cool place where it has plenty of room to air out.
 Most sleeping bags will come with a lofting bag, but if yours hasn’t, you can use a pillowcase, mesh bag or hang it from a coat hanger in your wardrobe.

 Is it possible to buy a down sleeping bag that will work for all of my trips?